Skip to content

 • Company formation and management.
 Incorporating legal entities, acting as a registered agent, serving as a director or company secretary, or providing nominee services.

 • Real estate transactions.
-Any involvement in a real property transaction, including the drafting of preparatory agreements and due diligence on the parties.
+Any involvement in a real property transaction, including the drafting of contracts and due diligence on the parties.

 • Trusts and estate planning structures.
 Creation, management, or administration of trusts, foundations, or similar legal arrangements.

 • Threshold transactions.
-Any transaction exceeding EUR 10,000 (or the equivalent national threshold), or any transaction that appears connected to money laundering or terrorist financing, regardless of amount.
+Any transaction exceeding the relevant threshold, or any transaction that appears connected to money laundering or terrorist financing, regardless of amount.

 What the Law Requires in Practice

-When vigilance obligations apply, the law firm must implement three categories of measures:
+When AML/CTF obligations apply, the law firm must implement three categories of measures:

 Client identification.
 Collect identification data for the client (whether a natural person or legal entity) and, where applicable, for the ultimate beneficial owner (UBO).
-For a natural person: full name, date and place of birth, residential address, nationality.
-For a legal entity: registered name, legal form, registered office, identity of legal representatives and beneficial owners holding more than 25% of the equity (a threshold lowered to 15% for high-risk entities under AMLD6).
+For a natural person: full name, date and place of birth, residential address.
+For a legal entity: registered name, ACN/ABN, registered office, identity of legal representatives and beneficial owners holding more than 25% of the equity.

 Verification against documentary evidence.
-Verify these details by means of supporting documents: a valid government-issued identity document, a recent company registration certificate (less than 3 months old), articles of incorporation, and the UBO register extract.
-The firm must retain copies of these documents for a minimum of 5 years after the end of the business relationship.
+Verify these details by means of supporting documents: a valid government-issued identity document (meeting the 100 point check), a current ASIC company extract (less than 3 months old), constitution, and beneficial ownership records.
+The firm must retain copies of these documents for a minimum of 7 years after the end of the business relationship.

 The Privilege Paradox

-The interaction between attorney-client privilege and AML/CFT obligations is one of the most delicate legal questions in contemporary professional regulation.
+The interaction between legal professional privilege and AML/CTF obligations is one of the most delicate legal questions in contemporary professional regulation.
 Two foundational principles collide.

 The scope of this protection is broad.
-In all major jurisdictions, it covers consultations, correspondence between lawyer and client, internal notes, work product, and all elements of the case file.
-This protection is of public order: it cannot be waived by the client alone and, in most circumstances, cannot be overridden by a court or administrative authority.
+It covers consultations, correspondence between lawyer and client, internal notes, work product, and all elements of the case file.
+This protection cannot be overridden by legislation unless Parliament has expressed a clear and unambiguous intention to do so.

-In parallel, the European AML framework requires law firms to collect, verify, and retain documents relating to their clients for the activities within scope.
-The EU Anti-Money Laundering Authority (AMLA), operational since 2025 in Frankfurt, issues Regulatory Technical Standards (RTS) that national bar associations and professional bodies must integrate into their internal regulations.
-The FATF's risk-based approach further requires that the intensity of due diligence measures be proportionate to the assessed risk level.
+In parallel, the AML/CTF framework requires law firms to collect, verify, and retain documents relating to their clients for the designated services within scope.
+AUSTRAC issues guidance that law societies and professional bodies must integrate into their compliance frameworks.

 How to Reconcile Both

-Strict information compartmentalization.
+Strict information compartmentalisation.
 Documents collected for KYC purposes must be kept separate from the substantive case file.
-Information obtained in the course of legal consultation cannot be used to inform AML vigilance, and vice versa.
-This principle of compartmentalization is essential to preserving the integrity of attorney-client privilege.
+Information obtained in the course of legal consultation cannot be used to inform AML compliance, and vice versa.

 How AI Validation Preserves Confidentiality

 Automating KYC through artificial intelligence does not mean that the firm's data is exposed to third parties.
-On the contrary, document validation solutions designed for regulated professions incorporate protection mechanisms that strengthen confidentiality compared to manual processing.
+Document validation solutions designed for regulated professions incorporate protection mechanisms that strengthen confidentiality compared to manual processing.

 Zero-Retention Option: Data Deleted After Analysis